Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 ***No Concentration.*** The spell does not require you to :spell-concentration: Concentrate on it, though it ends early if you have the Incapacitated condition.
 All other rules, such as the spell's Duration still applies.

 You can use this feature a number of times equals to your Proficiency bonus.
-You regain one of its expended uses when you finish a Short Rest, and you regain all expended uses when you finish a Long Rest.
+You regain one of its expended uses when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 5: The People's Eyebrow